 Perfect!
 BuyerDocs is built to scale for any size client.
 We offer two options for title companies with multiple branches/regions:

-Surprisingly, no. In order to protect the integrity of our site, we must verify each title company that wants to use our serivce.
-This typically involves a 5 minute phone call or email verification.
+Surprisingly, no. In order to protect the integrity of our site, we must verify each title company that wants to use our service.
+This typically involves research on our side in addition to a short phone call.
 We do this to prevent hackers from signing up for our service pretending to be a title company to defraud buyers and lenders.

 First, a title company provides us their wire transfer information which we securely store in our system.
-From then on, a title company admin needs only the email address of the buyer/lender (a GF number is optional).
-Once the admin enters the email address, and selects the appropriate wire instructions (and uploads any other documents), our service emails the buyer/lender to let them know their wire transfer information is available.
+From then on, a title company admin needs only the email address of the buyer/lender and the file number (i.e. file reference number).
+Once the admin enters the email address and file number, and selects the appropriate wire instructions (and uploads any other documents), our service emails the buyer/lender to let them know their wire transfer information is available.
 As mentioned, email is great for communicating insecure data (i.e. notice of information being available); our secure service is great for communicating sensitive data (i.e. wire transfer information).
 In addition, we CC the title company admin on every notification we send to the buyer/lender to increase transparency and simplify recordkeeping for the title company.

 No account or registration is necessary for a buyer or lender!
 Once the title company admin adds a buyer or lender to the system (outlined above), the buyer or lender simply logs in by entering their email address and choosing their title company from a dropdown menu.
 Title company admins can view if/when a buyer/lender has logged in to view their information.
 This allows title companies to monitor for any potential delays in closing.